Survey of the grammatical treatment of embedded Dative/locative clauses in Mongolian

 - The cursory coverage illustrates a major blind spot in the contrastive method.
 Cases are covered at the section on nouns but almost completely ignored at the section on verbs.

-- While the Dative/locative of verbs is ignored in analysing and contrasting Mongolian with English, ironically many -хад expressions are found as translations of English sentences.
+- While the Dative/locative form of 'participles' is ignored in analysing and contrasting Mongolian with English, ironically many -хад expressions are found as translations of English sentences.

 6. T. Uranchimeg (Mongolian Language Handbook) 2007

 Uranchimeg does not deal with 'Verb + Dative/locative' as a specific grammatical format.
 However, she does cover the uses of -санд4, -гүйд, -хад4, -хдаа4 in two separate sections: "Conversation" and "Use of Suffixes".

 The Conversation section deals with congratulations, expressing thanks, asking forgiveness, and expressing condolences, with all examples in the past tense (-сан4 or -аагүй4).

 Талархал илэрхийлэх: Expressing thanks

 In the "Use of Suffixes" section Uranchimeg treats the use of -хад4 and -хдаа4 to mean 'when' or 'while'.

 -хдаа4 (when, while (one subject and two actions))

 (Main clause in past tense)

 No, I rode a horse only once in Uliastai.